 You can also check out the connection between Loki & Saturday.

-And hey, I wrote an entire novel with the Norse god Loki.
-It’s pretty good, too. 😉
+And hey, I wrote a novel with the Norse god Loki – click here to check it out.

 Want more Norse Gods?